golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/zephyr_setup.md

 # About the Zephyr Dev Environment

-We will not be setting up the Zephyr development environment today.
+We will not be setting up a local Zephyr development environment today.
 Due to differences in operating systems (and quirks between different installs of the same OS), setting up the development tools takes a bit of time.
-Instead, we have set up a pre-configured build environment you can access in your browser called Codespaces.
+Instead, we have set up a pre-configured development environment you can access in your browser called Codespaces.

 :::tip Setup after training